-So far, it seems easy.
-It gets tougher when you realize that $X \Rightarrow Y$ is true whenever either X is false or Y is true (or both).
 For example, $A \Rightarrow C$ is a true proposition, believe it or not.
 In English, it says "UMW being in Virginia implies that dogs are carnivores."
-The proposition $B \Rightarrow A$ is also true: "The Queen of England being male implies that UMW is in Virginia."
+The proposition $B \Rightarrow A$ is also true: "The King of England being female implies that UMW is in Virginia."
 What possible sense can we make out of these nonsensical claims?

 The key to understanding it, for me at least, is twofold.
 First, remember that to a computer (or a logic system), there is no meaning to the propositions: they're simply atomic building blocks, each of which is true or false.
-So the fact that to a human, the content of the propositions might have nothing to do with each other - English Queens and dogs - is irrelevant to a computer: it just thinks indifferently in terms of "X" and "Y," and has no idea what real-world entities any of this refers to.
+So the fact that to a human, the content of the propositions might have nothing to do with each other - English Kings and dogs - is irrelevant to a computer: it just thinks indifferently in terms of "X" and "Y," and has no idea what real-world entities any of this refers to.
 Second, think in terms of ruling out counterexamples.
-When I assert $X \Rightarrow Y$ , what I'm saying is "it's impossible for X to be true and Y false, because X's truthfulness would imply Y's truthfulness."
-Just as when I assert $X \lor Y$ I'm promising that either X or Y is true (or both), when I assert $X \Rightarrow Y$ I'm promising that either X is true or Y is false (or both).
+When I assert $X \Rightarrow Y$, what I'm saying is "it's impossible for X to be true and Y false, because X's truthfulness would imply Y's truthfulness."
+Just as when I assert $X \Rightarrow Y$ I'm promising that either X is false or Y is true (or both).